 Turtle Beach St Croix is known for its schools of blue tang, angelfish, parrotfish and many other beautiful and exotic fish.
 There are also usually a number of sea turtles hanging out here as well.
 And lots of beautiful corals of all shapes, colors and sizes!

 When you’re done with swimming or snorkeling, you can have lunch on the island before you hop back on your boat for a relaxing sail back to the mainland of St. Croix.

 Turtle Beach St Croix has restrooms, grills and a picnic area provided and maintained by the National Park Service.
 There are also a fair amount of shade trees to take a break from the sun.

 Accessible only by boat.
 There is no fee to access the island on a private boat, but a permit is required.
-Click here to find Buck Island tours who can take you to Turtle Beach.
-Their fees are usually based on either full or half-day excursions.
+Here is a list of companies providing Buck Island tours who can take you to Turtle Beach; their fees are usually based on either full or half-day excursions:

 You are not allowed to camp overnight on Turtle Beach or anywhere else on Buck Island St. Croix.
 The park is closed from sunset to sunrise to protect nesting sea turtles which come ashore at night.
 You can anchor your boat within a designated area by permit only.

 Pets, vehicles, artificial light, glass containers and loud music are not allowed on Buck Island St Croix.
 And you can build fires only in the grills which are provided by the National Park Service.
 As with other St Croix beaches, you are not allowed to dig for tent poles or beach umbrellas on Turtle Beach, sorry.